- Review your essential and discretionary expenses.

 While you may be eligible to begin taking Social Security at age 62, that might not be the best decision, even if you aren't working.
 That's because after you reach age 62, every year that you delay taking Social Security (up to age 70), you could receive up to 8% more in future monthly payments.
 (Once you reach age 70, increases stop, so there is no benefit to waiting past age 70.)
 Also, delaying your own Social Security may increase your spouse's survivor benefit.

-If you find yourself unintentionally retired for any reason, first use the 3 key steps outlined below to assess your situation and income options.
-Then, take a look at 2 "bridge" strategies—one if you are disabled, and the other if you are laid off.
-Important note: If you're in this situation, you'll be making significant financial decisions and should consult with a financial advisor before doing anything.
+If you find yourself unintentionally retired due to a medical disability or layoff, use the 3 key steps outlined below to assess your situation and income options.
+Then, take a look at a "bridge" strategy that may be able to help you keep your retirement on track.
+Important note: If you're in this situation, you'll be making significant financial decisions, and should consult with a financial advisor before doing anything.

 Assess your financial situation